Visual Estimation

 Estimating Counts, Lengths and More

-It is a very useful skill to be able to estimate how many things you can see, or how long something is or how big something is, and so on.
+It is a very useful skill to be able to estimate how many things we see, or how long something is or how big something is, and so on.

 Examples: